 You will gain:

-OBIS is a gateway to comprehensive data on ocean biodiversity and biogeography.
+OBIS offers data on ocean biodiversity and biogeography.
 It supports global efforts to monitor, understand, and protect marine life by integrating biological data with environmental information such as climate and chemistry.
 By offering standardized tools, best practices, and open-access datasets, the platform empowers researchers, policymakers, and educators to address challenges like climate change, biodiversity loss, and marine spatial planning.

-The MSPglobal Initiative, led by UNESCO's Intergovernmental Oceanographic Commission (IOC) and the European Commission, advances Marine/Maritime Spatial Planning (MSP) worldwide.
+The MSPglobal Initiative advances Marine/Maritime Spatial Planning (MSP) worldwide.
 MSP is a collaborative public process that organizes where and when human activities occur in marine areas to meet ecological, economic, and social goals.

 MSPglobal accelerates MSP adoption by promoting ecosystem-based, transboundary, and sustainable Blue Economy planning while building global capacity and improving communication among stakeholders.